Is Metamodern Meme Cultural Making us Speak Literally and Symbolically at the Same Time

 In the metamodern linguistic landscape, this interplay of modes has become increasingly complex and dynamic.
 With the rise of digital media and the proliferation of informational flows, the technical mode has become ever more pervasive and hegemonic, colonizing ever-wider domains of human experience.
 At the same time, however, the religious mode has also been reinvigorated and transformed, as new forms of symbolic and mythic expression emerge from the interstices of the digital matrix.

-One of the key features of this metamodern condition is what Simondon calls disparation, or the tension and asymmetry between different modes of meaning.
-In a world where the technical and the religious, the literal and the figurative, are constantly jostling against one another, there is always a risk of slippage and misalignment, of messages being lost or distorted in translation.
-This is the root of the cognitive dissonance and communicative breakdown that characterizes so much of contemporary discourse, as different modes of signification collide and contradict one another.
+One of the defining features of this metamodern condition is what Simondon calls disparation, or the friction and tension between different modes of meaning.
+As the literal and figurative, the technical and symbolic, collide and interpenetrate, there is always a risk of slippage and short-circuit, of meanings being lost or garbled in translation.
+This is the source of the cognitive dissonance and communicative breakdown that marks so much of contemporary discourse.

 In the metamodern era, this transductive process has become increasingly reflexive and self-aware.
 As we navigate the complex landscape of meaning, we are constantly forced to confront the limitations and biases of our own modes of signification, to recognize the ways in which our language both reveals and conceals, enables and constrains.
 This is the challenge of metamodern literacy, the ability to move fluidly between different modes of meaning while remaining attuned to their disparities and resonances.